 Tracking data is important, but don’t track data just for the sake of it

-To best apply a data-driven approach for your marketplace success, first, define which lifecycle stage your platform is in; are you getting started and focusing heavily on growing?
+To best apply a data-driven approach for your marketplace success, first, define your platform’s lifecycle stage; are you getting started and focusing heavily on growing?
 Have you gained traction and are now winning market shares from competitors?
 Or are you an established player looking to expand your current market or offering?

 We call these three stages for Grow, Defend and Expand.